 *This post may contain affiliate links for your convenience.
 If you decide to make a purchase through one of these links, I will make a commission at no additional cost to you.
 See my full disclosure policy to learn more.
 Vegetable juice is so yummy and is always a healthy option.
 I first wrote this post over on another blog I used to run back when I was pregnant.
 Just so there's no confusion, I'm not pregnant now, but I decided to repost this recipe as I originally wrote it.
 Hope you enjoy!

 High Iron Vegetable Juice If you don't already know, I'm about to have my second baby.
-There's a lot less anxiety with the pregnancy since I more or less know what to expect.
+There's a lot less anxiety with the pregnancy since I more or less know what to expect to loose that anxiety in a healthy way, try this CBD vape cartridge.
 I've been having contractions for almost a month now, but we had our first real false alarm on Tuesday night.
 That would have meant our little guy was going to be 6 weeks early.
 I'm glad he has decided to hang in there, and hopefully we'll have a full term baby.

 At 35 1/2 weeks pregnant, I am sure ready to be done with these symptoms.
 At least for this second baby my feet and ankles haven't swollen up as thick as tree trunks like they did with my first baby.
 This time around, I'm having a lot more aches and pains though.
 But for sure the most annoying pregnancy symptom that I've had with both pregnancies now is craving dirt.